bloominstituteoftechnology/orientation-git/README.md

     ```
 5. Type: `git clone` then right click and paste the text you copied.
     Example: `git clone https://github.com/yourusername/orientation-git.git`
-5. If you are prompted for a `username`, type in your GitHub username.
-6. If you are prompted for a `password`, copy and paste the personal access token you generated earlier.
-7. Type `ls` to view the newly cloned repository on your local computer.
+6. Type `ls` to view the newly cloned repository on your local computer.

 ## Making Changes to the Repository
 **< This step will typically involve you working on your project with integrated development environments >**